-On 6th August 2019 the CA handed down a judgment determining that an Early Neutral Evaluation (“ENE”) could be ordered by the Court and that it did not require the consent of the parties.
+On 6th August 2019 the Court of Appeal handed down a judgment determining that an Early Neutral Evaluation (“ENE”) could be ordered by the Court for commercial mediation without the consent of the parties.
 Leading mediator Terry Renouf considers the implications of this decision.

 In Lomax v Lomax Moylan LJ handed down a brief judgment which although confined to ENE will be of wider importance when considering the various forms of ADR that are now encouraged by the Judiciary.
 He noted that “the Court’s engagement has progressed significantly since [the leading case on mediation] Halsey v Milton Keynes was decided.”
 It is pertinent to note too that Moylan LJ approved the comments of Norris J in Bradley & Bradley v Heslin & Heslin :